Great Satraps' Revolt: Revolt of Ariobarzanes (366 BCE)

 Ariobarzanes, satrap of Phrygia, was the son of Pharnaces II (r. c.
 450-c.
 413) and brother of Pharnabazus (r. c.
 413-387), his predecessors.
 Pharnabazus had been recalled to Artaxerxes' court in 387, where he married the King's daughter Apame and fathered a son, Artabazus.
-In 366, the King Artabazus to the satrapy at Phrygia in place of his uncle.
+In 366, the King sent Artabazus to the satrapy at Phrygia in place of his uncle.
 Ariobarzanes refused to cede his position, thus putting himself in revolt against the King.
 The latter sent Autophradates of Lydia against him, as well as Mausolus of Caria.
 At the same time the city of Sestos, a city on the Hellespont under his control, was attacked by Cotys of Thrace.
 To defend against these assaults he sought the aid of the aging Spartan king Agesilaus and the Athenian general Timotheus in 365.
 To compensate them for their help, he gave Agesilaus money and conferred to Athens on Timotheus' behalf the cities of Crithote and Sestos in the Chersonese.
 Honoring him in return, Athens made Ariobarzanes a citizen of Athens.
 In the end, Ariobarzanes was betrayed by his son Mithridates to Artaxerxes, who had Ariobarzanes crucified.